Skip to main content

 Who runs this

-It is a one-person project for now, with occasional help from chartered accountants and independent financial planners who fact-check the more technical sections.
-Where a guide has been reviewed by a practising adviser, the name appears in a byline at the top.
+Where a guide has been reviewed by a practising adviser, the page carries a "Reviewed by" line at the top.
 Where it has not, the page shows only the site-wide "Last reviewed" date and is flagged as editorial opinion rather than advice.

 Our editorial stance